somyatambi/cognitive-canvas-hackathon/DEMO_CHEAT_SHEET.md

 ## 🎤 Elevator Pitch (30 seconds)

 > "Cognitive Canvas solves the blank canvas problem - that overwhelming feeling when starting a new project.
-Instead of a chatbot, we built a visual workspace where 4 specialized AI agents collaborate with you.
-Meta Llama 3.3 70B brainstorms creative ideas, critiques them, and creates strategic roadmaps.
+Instead of a chatbot, we built a visual workspace where 5 specialized AI agents collaborate with you.
+Meta Llama 3.3 70B brainstorms creative ideas, critiques them, creates strategic roadmaps, and generates investor pitch decks.
 Cerebras AI breaks down phases into actionable tasks 20x faster than traditional inference.
-All orchestrated through a Docker MCP Gateway for production-ready microservices.
+All orchestrated through containerized microservices for production-ready deployment.
 From blank canvas to executable plan in under 2 minutes."

 ---